-The Arriba Group are obliged, in accordance with the terms of their funding agreements, to comply with the Privacy Act when collecting, using and disclosing the personal information of customers, clients and related stakeholders.
+Arriba Group is obliged to comply with the Privacy Act when collecting, using and disclosing the personal information of our employees, customers, clients and related stakeholders.

-Personal information is collected for the provision of employment, disability and occupational rehabilitation services to:
+Personal information is collected for the provision of employment, disability, therapy and occupational rehabilitation services to:

 - Determine eligibility or appropriateness in services;